PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 #### GET

 Search the data inside PowerDNS for :search\_term and return at most :max\_results.
 This includes zones, records and comments.
+The `*` character can be used in :search\_term as a wildcard character and the `?` character can be used as a wildcard for a single character.

 Response body is an array of one or more of the following objects:

 For a zone: